-Former permanent Fulton County employees who: (a) left their employment in good standing; (b) who were not terminated from employment; (c) who have no disciplinary actions, including written warnings, written reprimands, demotions or suspensions within the twenty-four (24) months preceding their separation; and (d) who apply for reemployment to a position within the same pay grade within six (6) months from the date of their most recent separation from a permanent position shall be rehired at the same salary rate of the position held when separated, subject to budget availability.
-If a former employee is rehired into a position with a higher salary grade, the employee shall get the equivalent of either their salary at separation or the minimum of the salary range for the new position, whichever is greater and this shall not trigger the raising of salaries of incumbent employees.
-If a former employee is rehired into a position with a lower salary grade than the position previously held, adjustments to the employee's previous salary will be made as follows: a 3% salary reduction for a difference of one pay grade level; a 5.5% salary reduction for a difference of two pay grade levels; and an added 1.5% salary reduction for each additional pay grade level thereafter.
+Former employees who are rehired to a position within the same pay grade and position category within six (6) months from the date of their most recent separation from a position shall be rehired at a salary rate no greater than the salary rate of the position held when separated, subject to budget availability.
+If a former employee is rehired into a position in the same position category with a higher salary grade, the employee shall get the equivalent of either their salary at separation or the minimum of the salary range for the new position, whichever is greater and this shall not trigger the raising of salaries of incumbent employees.
+If a former employee is rehired into a position within the same position category with a lower salary grade than the position previously held, adjustments to the employee's previous salary will be made as follows: a 3% salary reduction for a difference of one pay grade level; a 5.5% salary reduction for a difference of two pay grade levels; and an added 1.5% salary reduction for each additional pay grade level thereafter.
 The employee must meet current standards and eligibility requirements for the class in which the employee is rehired.